staxgr/j2nbus/README.md

 }
 ```

-Now when you build your java project, j2nbus will automatically create the same class in C++ for you.
+Now when you build your java project, j2nbus will use annotation processing to automatically create the same class in C++ for you.

 Add some code to publish the data from java: